bbcmicrobit/micropython/docs/image.rst

         Set the brightness of the pixel at column ``x`` and row ``y`` to the ``value``, which has to be between 0 (dark) and 9 (bright).

-        This method will raise an exception when called on any of the build-in read-only images, like ``Image.HEART``.
+        This method will raise an exception when called on any of the built-in read-only images, like ``Image.HEART``.